 Finding the App Bundle ID

-There is no way to directly look up Bundle IDs in the Apple iOS App Store directly.
+There is no way to look up bundle IDs in the Apple iOS App Store directly.
 To find the identifier, you will need to look at a file inside the app.

-- Unzip the zip file.
-You will get a new folder named like the zip file.
+- Unzip the ZIP file.
+You will get a new folder named the same way as the original ZIP file.

 - Open the file with a text editor and search for

-- Use a tool like iExplorer that allows you to browse your device storage directly.
+- Use a tool like iExplorer, which allows you to browse your device storage directly.

 - Connect your iPhone/iPad to your Mac via USB and open iExplorer or a similar utility.

 - Open the Apps folder on your device and locate the app you’re interested in.